 Community Recommendations

-Here are the recommendations for the Springfield-Greene County community from the Give 5 Take Action workshop participants:
+These are the recommendations for the Springfield-Greene County community from the Give 5 Take Action workshop participants:

 We should all look critically at our news sources.

 Consult multiple sources and cross reference them to verify they are providing truth and facts.
 If you have a strong reaction to a “news” item, seek another source to corroborate the information.